percona/percona-xtradb-cluster/doc/source/features/multimaster-replication.rst

 * Several appliers can be used in parallel.
   This enables truely parallel replication.
-  A slave can have many parallel threads configured using the :option:`wsrep_slave_threads` variable.
+  A replica can have many parallel threads configured using the :option:`wsrep_slave_threads` variable.

-* There might be a small period of time when a slave is out of sync.
+* There might be a small period of time when a replica is out of sync.
-  This happens because the master may apply events faster than the slave.
+  This happens because the source may apply events faster than the replica.
-  And if you do read from the slave, you may read the data that has not changed yet.
+  And if you do read from the replica, you may read the data that has not changed yet.
   You can see that from the diagram.

   However, this behavior can be changed by setting the :option:`wsrep_causal_reads=ON` variable.
-  In this case, the read on the slave will wait until the event is applied (this will obviously increase the response time of the read).
+  In this case, the read on the replica will wait until the event is applied (this will obviously increase the response time of the read).
-  The gap between the slave and the master is the reason why this replication is called *virtually synchronous replication*, and not *real synchronous replication*.
+  The gap between the replica and the source is the reason why this replication is called *virtually synchronous replication*, and not *real synchronous replication*.